 Richard and Catherine Daly

-I am the 3rd generation in the Daly family who is now making his living from woodworking.
-My Grandfather and Father were master cabinetmakers and my brother continues that tradition, so I guess wood and woodworking is in my blood!
+I am the 3rd generation in the Daly family, making his living from woodworking.
+My Grandfather and Father were master cabinetmakers, and my brother continues that tradition, so I guess wood and woodworking are in my blood!

-We started our business turning wooden bowls and other wooden crafts and like all new projects we found our focus was taken to the pens we made, they gave us the most satisfaction the biggest buzz because we love making them and that love we believe shows in the finished product, or so our clients told us!
+We started our business turning wooden bowls and other wooden crafts; however, the pens we made gave us the most satisfaction; we love making them, and that love shows in the finished product, or so our clients tell us!